-When you use your bank account as a payment method, you are allowing PayPal to initiate a transfer from your bank account to the recipient.
-For these transactions, PayPal will make electronic transfers from your bank account in the amount you specify.
-You authorize PayPal to try this transfer again if the initial transfer is rejected by your bank for any reason.
+When you use your bank account as a payment method, you authorize PayPal to request that your financial institution initiate a pre-authorized debit from your bank account in accordance with the PayPal Pre-Authorized Debit Agreement.
+For these transactions, PayPal will request that your financial institution initiate electronic transfers from your bank account in the amount you specify.
+You authorize PayPal to make this request again if the initial transfer is rejected by your bank for any reason.

 E-cheque is a payment method where you use your bank account as your payment method, and the payment is not received by the recipient until the transaction is processed from the bank.
 This process usually takes 3-5 Business Days, but this amount of time will increase if the payment is sent from a bank account located outside Canada.